128technology/docs/docs/plugin_dns_app_id.md

 ## Configuration

-In addition to the configuration snippet from the [dns-cache](plugin_dns_cache.md) plugin, add the below configuration:
+In addition to the configuration snippet from the [dns-cache](plugin_dns_cache.md) plugin, the below configuration shows an example of dns-app-id configuration:
 ```
 configure
     authority